 I can’t stress that enough.
 Talk with other homeschoolers in your area and ask questions.
 They will usually be more than happy to help you and get you on the right path.
 If you’re in Pennsylvania like we are, here are some places to start.

 Ah, curriculum.
 There are so many options out there that it’s confusing for anyone, let alone a new homeschool family.
 My advice would be to decide which approach you think will work best for your child and whether or not you want your curriculum to be faith-based on not.
 For my children, we take an eclectic approach.
-We do online classes through CurrClick LIVE, unit studies of books (Magic Treehouse for the 1st grader and Harry Potter for the 5th grader this year), a lot of hands-on learning, science experiments, cooking time, traveling the world for history and geography through Google maps, etc. We make our own curriculum up, because that’s what works for us.
-This is what we’re doing this year to give you an idea.
+We do online classes through CurrClick LIVE, unit studies of books (Magic Treehouse for the 1st grader and Harry Potter for the 5th grader this year), a lot of hands-on learning, science experiments, cooking time, traveling the world for history and geography through Google maps, etc. We’ve always made our own curriculum up, because that’s what works for us.
+This is what we’ve done before to give you an idea.

 You might want to check out Cathy Duffy’s 101 Top Picks for Homeschool Curriculum for ideas about what would work for your family.
 Don’t be afraid to blaze your own trail if that’s where you feel led (aka Hackschooling), but also don’t be afraid to try Classical Education and stricter curriculums.
 There is no right and wrong, because it’s all about what works for your children.
 Always.
 Don’t let anyone tell you differently.